Composable Core-sets for Determinant Maximization Problems via Spectral Spanners: Spectral Spanners

 \section{Spectral Spanners}

-In this section we introduce the notion of \textit{spectral spanners} for a set of vectors.
+In this section we introduce the notion of \textit{spectral spanners} and review their properties.
 In the following, we define the special case of spectral spanners.
 Later in Definition \ref{def:kspectralspanner}, we introduce its generalization, \emph{spectral $k$-spanners}. \begin{definition}[Spectral Spanner] Let $V \subset \Re^d$ be a set of vectors.
-We say \mbox{$U\subseteq V$} is an $\alpha$-spectral spanner for $V$ if for any $v \in V$, there exists a probability distribution $\mu_v$ on the vectors in $U$ so that
+We say \mbox{$U\subseteq V$} is an $\alpha$-spectral $d$-spanner for $V$ if for any $v \in V$, there exists a probability distribution $\mu_v$ on the vectors in $U$ so that

 \end{definition} We study spectral spanners in Section \ref{sec:spectralspannerford}, and propose polynomial time algorithms for finding $\tilde{O}(d)$-spectral spanners of size $d$.
 Considering \eqref{eq:defofspannerd} for all $v \in V$ implies that if $U\subseteq V$ is an $\alpha$-spectral spanner of $V$, then for any probability distribution $\mu:V\to \Re^+$, there exists a distribution $\tilde{\mu}:U \to \Re^+$ such that